toby-au/Hashing_RainbowTable/README.md

 The file "cracker" has default passwords and result's lists. <br>

-The program then creates two hash tables or "rainbow" tables consisting of:
+The program then creates two hash tables or "rainbow" tables consisting of: <br>
 Key: generated hash values using the python hash function. <br>
 Values: a dictionary (hold passwords and be indexed by hashes)<br>